Agony in the Garden

 The Agony in the Garden of Gethsemane is an episode in the life of Jesus, which occurred after the Last Supper and before his betrayal and arrest, all part of the Passion of Jesus leading to his crucifixion and death.
 This episode is described in the three Synoptic Gospels in the New Testament.
-According to these accounts, Jesus, accompanied by Peter, John and James, enters the garden of Gethsemane on the Mount of Olives where he experiences great anguish and prays to be delivered from his impending suffering, while also accepting God's will.
+According to these accounts, Jesus, accompanied by three of his apostles, Peter, John and James, enters the garden of Gethsemane on the Mount of Olives where he experiences great anguish and prays to be delivered from his impending suffering, while also accepting God's will.

 This episode is a significant event in Christian tradition, especially in Catholic devotional practices.
 The agony of Jesus in the Garden is the first (or second) station of the Scriptural Way of the Cross (modern version of the Via Crucis) and the first "sorrowful mystery" of the Dominican Rosary, and it is the inspiration for the Holy Hour devotion in the Eucharistic adoration.
-It has been a frequent theme in Christian art depicting the life of Jesus.
+It has been a frequent theme in Christian art depicting the life of Jesus from the beginning.
+It is part of the 6th-century mosaic cycle with scenes from the Passion of Christ in the Basilica of Sant'Apollinare Nuovo in Ravenna.
+The earliest known surviving illuminated manuscript of the New Testament, the Rossano Gospels, probably from 6th-century Syria written in Greek, comprises a depiction of Christ in the Garden of Gethsemane.